Sustainable Development Goals: Taiwan

 Although Taiwan is not a member of the United Nations and therefore not a formal signatory to the 2030 Agenda, it has pursued policies and initiatives aligned with the Sustainable Development Goals.
 Implementation efforts are coordinated largely through non-governmental organizations, academic institutions, and corporate partners.
 The Taiwan Institute for Sustainable Energy (TAISE), established in 2007, plays a leading role in promoting SDG-related action and ESG practices across sectors.

 Since 2022, TAISE has organized SDG Asia, a major Asia-Pacific sustainability forum and exposition held annually in Taipei, bringing together governments, businesses, NGOs, and the public to share best practices and accelerate progress towards the SDGs.

 Africa

 The United Nations Development Programme (UNDP) has collected information to show how awareness about the SDGs among government officers, civil society and others has been created in many African countries.

 Europe and the Middle East

 Baltic nations, via the Council of the Baltic Sea States, have created the Baltic 2030 Action Plan.

+Ireland

+Ireland has implemented the SDGs through successive National Implementation Plans coordinated by the Department of Climate, Energy and the Environment.
+The Second National Implementation Plan for the Sustainable Development Goals, covering 2022–2024, set out five strategic objectives, 51 actions and 119 individual measures to strengthen implementation, coordination, stakeholder engagement and reporting.
+Ireland presented its second Voluntary National Review to the High-level Political Forum on Sustainable Development in July 2023, reviewing progress towards the 2030 Agenda and the commitment to Leave No One Behind.

+Monitoring is supported by Ireland's Official SDG Data Hub, a collaboration platform for reporting progress towards the goals and sharing information on related initiatives.
+The Central Statistics Office publishes SDG data for Ireland using United Nations and European Union indicator sets.
+Under SDG 4.7, Ireland also has a national Education for Sustainable Development strategy, ESD to 2030, published in 2022 with an implementation plan for 2022–2026.
+A 2025 OECD policy coherence scan noted that Ireland was preparing a third SDG National Implementation Plan and identified areas for further development, including stronger integration of the SDGs into policy tools and capacity building at local level.